google/dart-neats/typed_sql/doc/05_foreign_keys.md

 multiple fields, then we can't use the `@References` annotation.
 For this we need to use the `@ForeignKey` annotation on the _row class_.

-The follow example illustrates how to define a _composite foreign key_ using the `@ForeignKey` annotation.
+The following example illustrates how to define a _composite foreign key_ using the `@ForeignKey` annotation.

 ```dart blog_test.dart#schema